 Heat and Fan Noise

-The Surface Pro 3 comes equipped with a powerful 4th generation Intel i3, i5 or i7 processor.
-For myself I got the i7 version and if you run some heavy workloads the device gets a little hot.
-You can feel a little bit of temperature on the back site and you can some fan noise.
-In normal conditions the Surface stay cold and you can’t here anything from the fan.
-I think the heat and the fan noise are the result of the new and thinner design.
+The Surface Pro 3 comes equipped with a powerful 4th generation Intel i3, i5, or i7 processor.
+For myself, I got the i7 version, and if you run some heavy workloads, the device gets a little hot.
+You can feel a little bit of temperature on the backside, and you can get some fan noise.
+In normal conditions, the Surface stays cold, and you can’t hear anything from the fan.
+I think the heat and the fan noise are the results of the new and thinner design.

 The wireless performance on the Surface Pro 3 seems to be great with no issues or troubles at all.
 I really can’t wait to get one of the Miracast adapters to stream my display to a beamer or another display.